 Is an ERP really necessary for small to medium-sized businesses?

 Well, the answer is not always.
-However, for most business the answer is yes, ERP still is worth considering, even if you are happy with financial management using basic accounting software like Tally, QuickBooks or Zoho.
+However, for most businesses the answer is yes, ERP still is worth considering, even if you are happy with financial management using basic accounting software like Tally, QuickBooks or Zoho.
 For most small businesses, it often makes good sense to get started with such accounting software.
 They are good enough to handle their financial management needs and are more cost-effective than ERP systems.
 Over the years, many accounting tools have grown in features and capabilities, expanding themselves to include more advanced functionalities such as integrated payroll, invoicing, payments, quotes, purchase orders, and some inventory management – features that previously were the exclusive domain of ERP systems.

 Moreover, now with the trend of cloud-hosted applications, it’s possible to augment the capabilities of accounting software even more through integrations with third-party programs.
 With the expanded features and integrations available, it can be quite difficult to draw a line between a small business accounting software and a full-blown ERP, leaving the decision-makers at sea.
 But the catch is on how comprehensive the features are and how to separate apps put together with help in the growth of the company.
 In this blog, we bring to you the major differences in capabilities of an ERP system and accounting software, so that you can choose the system that best meets your business needs.